thejoshwolfe/poaf/README.md

 * `2` - empty directory
 * `3` - symlink

-A file is a sequence of bytes that can be accessed in one of the following modes:
+A file is a sequence of bytes that can be accessed in some combination of the following modes:
 * streaming write
 * streaming read
 * random-access read